 Why get vaccinated?

-Flu can also lead to pneumonia and blood infections, and cause diarrhea and seizures in children.
-If you have a medical condition, such as heart or lung disease, flu can make it worse.
-Flu is more dangerous for some people.
-Infants and young children, people 65 years of age and older, pregnant women, and people with certain health conditions or a weakened immune system are at greatest risk.
+Flu is a contagious disease that spreads around the United States every year, usually between October and May.
+Anyone can get the flu, but it is more dangerous for some people.
+Infants and young children, people 65 years of age and older, pregnant women, and people with certain health conditions or a weakened immune system are at greatest risk of flu complications.

 Each year thousands of people in the United States die from flu, and many more are hospitalized.
 Flu vaccine prevents millions of illnesses and flu-related visits to the doctor each year.

 What is live, attenuated influenza vaccine-LAIV (nasal spray)?

 There are many flu viruses, and they are always changing.
-Each year LAIV is made to protect against four viruses that are likely to cause disease in the upcoming flu season.
-But even when the vaccine doesn't exactly match these viruses, it may still provide some protection.
+Each year a new flu vaccine is made to protect against three or four viruses that are likely to cause disease in the upcoming flu season.
+Even when the vaccine doesn't exactly match these viruses, it may still provide some protection.

 Who should not get or should wait to get LAIV?

-- are pregnant.
+- Is pregnant.

-- have a weakened immune system.
+- Has a weakened immune system.

 What are the risks from LAIV?